noofherder/SearchBasedSuggester/README.md

 ```
     ./indexer.py <path to unpacked posts archive>
 ```
-To test that the index has been created correctly, you could run some searches, e.g.:
+To test that the index has been created correctly, run a search, e.g.:
 ```
     curl localhost:9200/music/_search?pretty\&q=piano
 ```

 ## Creating the suggestions index

-The suggestions index is created by reading the entire music index in batches of 100, using the Elasticsearch [scroll API][8].
+The suggestions index is created by reading the entire music index in batches of 100, using the Elasticsearch [scroll API][7].
 Shingles are extracted from the document text, and held in memory along with the access control metadata (in the music example we are using the fields *viewcount* and *answercount*.)
 The reason the shingles are held in memory is that until all the documents have been processed we don't have the entire set of document metadata to be indexed with each shingle.
 We also keep track of the frequency of each shingle, to be used later for ranking suggestions.
 Each record looks something like this:
 ```
     shingle: "playing funk guitar"
     frequency: 17